yash-github012/time_management_inerface/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under padekar shreyas,for use this project please send a mail on padekarshreyas@gmail.com

 ---

-This README template provides a clear summary of your project, including installation instructions, usage guidelines, and technical details.
-You can modify this to suit your project needs further.